A/N: Warning for more violence in this chapter.

 “Set foot.
 I get it.”
 Gareth laughed.
 “How long until home?”

 “Kramer Street, right?
 It’s about a ten minute walk from here.
 At the rate we’re going, forty.”

-Gareth groaned and kicked a loose stone.
+Gareth kicked a loose stone.
 To his credit, Roman managed to keep a straight face, even after looking over and seeing Gareth’s rather undignified pout.
 He asked, “So where are you from, if not Gallontea?”

 “Adriat.
 Just outside of it.”

 “Once a year.”
 Gareth shrugged, pausing to look in the window of a ladies’ hat shop.
 He gawked at how big some of them were.
 How did the ladies not fall over, with those on their heads?
 Roman stifled a laugh, and Gareth realized he’d said that out loud.
 “Sorry.
 What were you saying?”